6 Scientifically Proven Ways To Wean Yourself Off Sugar

 The foods we eat today have changed drastically from what we spend hundreds of years eating.
 We once relied on locally grown vegetables and fresh meats free from pesticides.
 Now, we load up on prepackaged, processed foods that are filled with empty calories and refined carbohydrates.
 This leaves our bodies devoid of important nutrients, which results in us riding a blood sugar and leptin roller coaster waiting for our next sugar fix.
 Research has even looked at how the food industry designs their products to be as addictive and irresistible as possible.
 No wonder it is so difficult to avoid the candy aisle.
 Here are some of the key nutrients our bodies depend on but are often deficient in:

 - Magnesium: This is the fourth most abundant mineral in your body but one of the most common nutrient deficiencies.
 It is considered nature’s "chill pill" and can help to bring down cortisol and reduce stress levels.
-Proper magnesium levels are also associated with a decreased risk of metabolic syndrome and improved insulin sensitivity.
+Proper magnesium levels are also associated with a decreased risk of metabolic syndrome4 and improved insulin sensitivity5.
 Great sources of magnesium include dark leafy greens like spinach and Swiss chard.

 - Zinc: When zinc is low, it can contribute to higher stress levels.
 This nutrient is also needed for neurotransmitter function, so make sure to load up on shellfish such as oysters or nuts and seeds for a plant-based option.